-This is the final post in a series of four posts written by the Summer 2020 Honors Internship Fellows.
+This is the third post in a series of four posts written by the Summer 2020 Honors Internship Fellows.
 The students received a stipend that enabled them to work at non-profit organizations for the common good.

 Author: Amelia Medved, junior